“There are many benefits to solo travel. For me, topping this list has to be making and following your own schedule.”

 I just googled synonyms for “solo”, so as to come across as having a much larger vocabulary in this article than I do in my day-to-day life, and the first one that jumped out at me was “lonely”.
 I get that, in some contexts, being on your own can be and is lonely.
-There were totally moments during my travels that I wished I could have shared with someone, and times when having a second opinion could have saved me from myself (see below) … but, for the most part, I really, really enjoyed “going it alone”, and I would highly recommend it.
+There were definitely moments during my travels that I wished I could have shared with someone, and times when having a second opinion could have saved me from myself (see below)… but, for the most part, I really, really enjoyed “going it alone”, and I would highly recommend it.

 There are many benefits to solo travel.
 For me, topping this list has to be making and following your own schedule.

 The only entries on my to-do list in every town I visited were activities that I wanted to do.
 We spend so much of our lives having to compromise that it’s truly liberating when you can simply do what you want to do when you want to do it.
 If I chose to arrive at Jane Austen’s House Museum at 9:00 am and stay there until closing, I could (and did).
 I didn’t have to worry about whether the people I was travelling with were bored (of looking at Austen’s writing desk?
 Absurd!), hungry (when we could look at Austen’s writing desk again?
 What’s wrong with you?) or tired (of hearing me talk about Austen’s writing desk?
 But there’s so much more to say!).

 Another not-so-important benefit of independent voyaging is that no one (you know) is around to see you screw up.
 When you’re in uncharted territory, you’re bound to make a couple or a couple hundred mistakes, but so long as you return to your hostel in one piece at the end of the day, you’re in the black, my friend.